naman14310/Interview_Prep/Coding Notes/DP/LIS.md

 <br>

 ### 4. Decreasing Subsequences (Tricky)
-Given an int array nums of length n.
+Given an array nums.
 Split it into strictly decreasing subsequences.
 Output the min number of subsequences you can get by splitting.

 Input: [5, 2, 4, 3, 1, 6]